sebnitu/vrembem/packages/checkbox/README.md

 > For indeterminate checkboxes, apply the `aria-checked="mixed"` attribute to the `<input type="checkbox">` element and initialize the checkbox component script.

-For checkboxes with lables, just wrap the checkbox component along with label text using the `<label>` element.
+For checkboxes with labels, just wrap the checkbox component along with label text using the `<label>` element.

 ```html
 <label>